Home

 Learn more about snowmobile trail grooming: www.snowmobilers.org/groomer_guide/GroomerGuidecomplete.pdf

 I paid my club dues, why aren't the trails groomed for my ride?Our grooming equipment is getting more expensive every year with the price of fuel and maintance.
-Every weekend and sometimes evenings the ski-slopes are packed with skiers enjoying their recreation of choice often paying $25 to $45 for four hours of facility use.
+Every weekend and sometimes evenings the ski-slopes are packed with skiers enjoying their recreation of choice often paying $25 to $65 for four hours of facility use.
 Snowmobile club dues are $25 for the season, that could be 2 months or 4 months of trail grooming not including signage, brush cutting, culvert replacement, bridge repair and hours of prep work.
-If your not volunteering, who's getting the "deal of a lifetime"?
-This year our NYS funding has been cut almost in half providing approximately $1800 to purchase and operate our equipment.
-With only 2 big months of snow in 2007 we spent $700 in fuel alone and we could of run more if the deep snow didn't slow us from rolling out more often.
+If your not volunteering, who's getting the "deal of their lifetime?"
+Our NYS funding varys depending on snowmobile registrations which have not been holding or increase due to poor riding conditions last year.
 In summary, with the resources and inexpensive fee it cost to ride any snowmobile club trail, we should all feel it's a priviledge not a right.
 Please volunteer for trail work your opinion will quickly change.

 I have free time, can I operate a groomer?